guiwitz/neubias_academy_biapy/README.md

    ```bash
    conda env create -f environment_minimal.yml
    ```
-   3. Now you have a specific environment called biapy that has all packages (including Jupyter) installed. **Everytime** you want to use it, open a terminal and start Jupyter:
+   3. Now you have a specific environment called biapy that has all packages (including Jupyter) installed. **Every time** you want to use it, open a terminal and start Jupyter:
    ```bash
    conda activate biapy
    ```